aws/aws-cdk-rfcs/text/0499-appconfig-constructs.md

   // optional
   name: 'MyDeploymentStrategy',
-  finalBakeTimeInMinutes: 30,
+  finalBakeTime: Duration.minutes(30),
-  replicateTo: 'NONE',  // this is the default value
+  replicateTo: ReplicateTo.NONE,  // this is the default value
   description: 'This is my description',
 });
 ```